BY CHRISTYANNE SAN JUAN

 The idea itself seems like a positive thing.
 It is important to be socially aware and to keep in mind the type of people you support in addition to the ethics of giving these people a spotlight.
 However, it also does not leave behind much room to learn from and move past their mistakes, and herein lies the primary flaw in this phenomenon.

 Everyone is entitled to their own opinions as to who deserves forgiveness or not.
-It is always disappointing when someone who we supported commits an offense that is ignorant or just profane; and a consistent history of repeated offences can diminish our hope for a person’s reformation.
+It is always disappointing when someone who we supported commits an offense that is ignorant or just profane, and a consistent history of repeated offenses can diminish our hope for a person’s reformation.
 Nevertheless, it is also vital to be conscious of the inherently imperfect nature of human beings.

 Despite living in an age of information, we are not all as socially informed as we should be.
 Every single person is growing and maturing and the extraordinarily public nature of the internet does not change that.
 In actuality, this fact should encourage us not to lose our sense of empathy for others, as we would wish the same from those around us.